 The judge said the complaint lacked the necessary specificity for the plaintiffs to proceed with their case.
 It was simply not clear from the complaint exactly how much the plaintiffs earned during the workweek.
 As mentioned above, an employer satisfies the minimum wage requirements if the average wage–total wages paid divided by total hours worked–meets the threshold.
 Here, the judge said it was “impossible to conclude” whether or not the defendant complied.

 The judge also found that the defendant was not legally obligated to notify the plaintiffs that it was taking a “tip credit” against the minimum wage for the service charges.
 Indeed, as the plaintiffs themselves acknowledged in court filings, service charges are not legally classified as tips.
 Under federal regulations, a “compulsory charge for service, such as 15 percent of the amount of the bill,” is not a tip when imposed by the employer–as opposed to given at the customer's discretion.
 That said, an the employer is allowed to distribute part or all of the service charge to the employee as compensation, which counts towards the employer's minimum wage obligations.

 A New York City Wage and Hour Attorney can Help You

 You should always keep careful track of all wages and other payments you receive from your employer.
 If you have reason to suspect minimum wage or overtime violations, such information will be critical in helping to prove your case.
 An experienced New York employment law attorney can further advise you of your rights and help you build a case against your employer if necessary.
-Contact the Law Offices of White, Nisar & Hilferty, LLP., at 646.760.6493 to speak with someone today.
+Contact the Law Offices of Mahir S. Nisar, Attorney at Law, at 646.760.6493 to speak with someone today.